A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-3. Add 10 mL of concentrated hydrochloric acid and dilute to volume with deionized water.
+4. Add 10 mL of concentrated hydrochloric acid (carefully, under a fume hood).

-5. Set up the atomic absorption spectrometer according to the manufacturer\'s instructions.
+8. Set up the atomic absorption spectrometer according to the manufacturer's instructions.
+Allow the instrument to warm up and stabilize.

-6. Calibrate the instrument using the standard copper solutions.
+9. Calibrate the instrument using the standard copper solutions.
+Construct a calibration curve by plotting absorbance against concentration.

-- Sample preparation: The brass sample is dissolved in nitric and hydrochloric acids to prepare a solution suitable for atomic absorption spectroscopy.
+• Sample Preparation: The brass sample is dissolved in a mixture of nitric and hydrochloric acids (aqua regia) to create a homogeneous solution suitable for analysis by atomic absorption spectroscopy.
+The nitric acid oxidizes the copper, while the hydrochloric acid helps to dissolve other components of the brass.

 Significance